kshvmdn/uoft-coursefinder/README.md

   Arguments:
-    method         coursefinder method to call (one of search / inquiry) [must be first] argument       term / code to use with method [must be second] -h, --help     view this help dialog
+    method         coursefinder method to call (one of search / inquiry) [must be first] argument       term / code to use with function [must be second] -h, --help     view this help dialog
     -p, --pretty   pretty print the JSON response
-    -s, --show     render a browser window and watch the scraping as it happens
+    -s, --show     render a browser window and watch the scraping in action

   Examples:
-    coursefinder search csc207
+    coursefinder search csc
-    coursefinder search csc207 --pretty
+    coursefinder search CSC207 --pretty
-    coursefinder search csc207 --show --pretty
+    coursefinder inquiry CSC207H1F20169 --show --pretty
   ```

   - Examples: